 The Control Unit should be located in a place that allows for access to the unit, is clean and affords the unit protection from damage or vandalism.
-Whenever possible, install on the secure side, outside of the mantrap, to reduce the risk of tampering or vandalism.
+Whenever possible, install on the secure side, outside of the mantrap, to reduce the risk of vandalism and attempts to defeat.